 Use case

-This page is for the leader who suspects too much of the system lives in too few heads and wants a practical way to prove it, explain it, and reduce the exposure.
+This page is for the leader who suspects too much of the system lives in too few heads and wants a practical way to understand it, explain it, and improve coverage.

 • See where coverage is thin across critical repos and technical domains.

-• Turn brittle ownership into a concrete transfer plan.
+• Turn concentrated ownership into a concrete transfer plan.

 Best cadence